FelipeVein/USDC_Projeto4/writeup_template.md

 #### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:

 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of a x-axis gradient threshold and H-L-S threshholds. (`thresholdImage` function, second code cell in  `Final_Code.ipynb`)

 ![alt text][image3]